nogibjj/IDS706-Project1-Yutong/README.md

 `docker kill <image_name>`

 ##### To access Kaggle dataset
 If you see `OSError: Could not find kaggle.json.
 Make sure it's located in /home/vscode/.kaggle.
 Or use the environment method.`.
-Please download Kaggle token with your account and `rm` it to required dirtectory.
+Please download Kaggle token with your account and `mv` it to required dirtectory.